Because you enjoy being chased by two nude guys with machetes.

 : Sometimes it’s a haunting quest through your own fear tolerance, and sometimes it’s just a game.
 Despite the latter, I did enjoy going deeper into the shared mania of the patients as Miles tries desperately to escape.
 It’s the narrative that eventually impedes all that good scary fun for me.
 I don’t want to ruin anything, even months after its PC release, but just know that this horror story tries a little too hard.
 Those efforts end completely in vain as the confusing final chapter undoes anything the story had going for it.
 The bitter taste in my mouth was more than just blood.

 came out on the PC last year, and this is the PS4 port we’re discussing now.
 The only apparent difference I noticed was that the PC has better graphics.
 If that’s surprising, I don’t know what to tell you.
 This doesn’t look like a leap in graphics technology from the last generation, particularly with muddied textures on enemies up close.
 However, I will defend that the night vision is one of the coolest effects in games, deftly lending to moments of lonely terror.

 Oh, and the touch pad can be used to zoom the camcorder in and out.
 Shoehorn!

 If you already own the PC version, there is absolutely zero reason to purchase this again.
 On the other hand, Sony is releasing it for free for PS members right off the bat, which is a tough price to argue down.
 Even if you are wont to spend money on games, this is by no means a bad investment.
 Outlast

 is not the most satisfying horror experience around, but it had my heart thumping and my head throbbing enough to make it a worthwhile trip.

 Code provided by publisher.
-Review based on PC version.
-Will be available for PS4.
+Based on PS4 version.
+Also available on PC.